Duties per Town Charter (Chapter IV Section 4):

 • Karin Wynkoop

 *All Board of Assessment Appeal Applications for the 2023 Grand List must be completed and received in the Assessor's Office no later than close of business at 4:30 pm on Tuesday, February 20, 2024.
 You can download an Appeal Application using the link below.*

 The filing period for appealing Real Estate or Business Personal Property assessments is February 1st thru February 20th.
 The Board will hold hearings during the month of March.
 When an extension to file the Grand List is granted to the Assessor, appeals must be filed on or before March 20th and hearings will be held in April.

 Motor Vehicle appeals are held only in September.
 Automobile owners who wish to appeal their assessment may appear before the Board during the scheduled September meeting.

-NOTE: When February 20th falls on a weekend or a holiday, petitions to appeal assessments on real estate or personal property with the Board must be received on or before the close of the nearest preceeding business day or post-marked by February 20th.
+NOTE: When February 20th falls on a weekend or a holiday, petitions to appeal assessments on real estate or personal property with the Board must be received on or before the close of the nearest preceding business day or post-marked by February 20th.

-- 2021 Grand List BAA Hearing Application
+- 2023 Grand List Board of Assessment Appeal Application

 - Agent/Representative Form

-- BAA Withdrawal
+- BAA Withdrawal Form